13.5.2.3. CHECK TABLE Syntax

 and cannot be used until it is repaired.)

-and CHANGED
+FAST and CHANGED are

 mostly intended to be used from a script (for example, to be